Loading...

 As the name suggests, a general management specialization covers everything you need to be the ideal generalist in the workplace.

-An MBA is already a generalist management degree, so an MBA general management concentration gives you the option to build out your general management skills even further, offering a wide array of electives covering topics like people management, operations, and digitalization.
+An MBA is already a generalist management degree, so an MBA with a broad management concentration gives you the option to build out your management and leadership skills even further, offering a wide array of electives covering topics like people management, operations, and digitalization.

 The variety of roles that you could move into after graduating means the MBA General Management specialization is a good choice if you're looking to keep your career prospects open.

-Topics most frequently covered on a general MBA program include:
+Topics most frequently covered in a general MBA include:

 • Accounting